Pathways to Earn College Credit in High School

 - And More

-Register for our virtual Parent Preview Night to learn how these options can reduce time and money spent on college, get students ready for the rigors of college coursework and strengthen university applications.
+We shared lots of information about these options at our most recent Parent Preview Night in April.
+Thank you to all those who attended to learn how high school students can reduce time and money spent on college, get students ready for the rigors of college coursework, and strengthen university applications.

 Dual Enrollment by the Numbers